Ángel Cabrera: Professional career

-Early career
+European Tour

 Cabrera turned professional at age twenty and his first three visits to the European Tour Qualifying School were unsuccessful.
 On his fourth trip in 1995, made with Molina's financial assistance, he qualified for membership of the European Tour in 1996.
 Cabrera retained his card comfortably in his first three seasons and improved substantially to tenth on the Order of Merit in 1999.
 He has since finished in the top 15 of the Order of Merit on seven occasions, with a best placing of fifth in 2005.

-European Tour wins

 Cabrera's first European Tour win was the 2001 Argentine Open, which was sanctioned by the European Tour on a one-time basis that year.
 In 2005, he won the BMW Championship, the most prestigious event on the European Tour outside the majors and the World Golf Championships.
 However, it was only his third European Tour win, a tally which was perhaps disappointing given his consistent form on the tour.
 At that point, Cabrera had also won seven non-European Tour events in Latin America, where the standard of play is much lower than on the European Tour.